Wills Neck

-The name 'Wills Neck' is derived from the Saxon word for 'stranger' or 'foreigner'.
-It relates to a local tribe the Wealas which according to legend fought the Romans at the site.
+The name Wills Neck is derived from the Saxon word for "stranger" or "foreigner".
+It relates to a local tribe the Wealas who, according to legend, fought the Romans at the site.

 On a clear day it is possible to see Dartmoor, Exmoor, the Brecon Beacons, the Mendips and Blackdown Hills.
-It is sometimes even possible to see Pilsdon Pen, the second highest point in Dorset, the highest, Lewesdon Hill, is also visible.
+It is sometimes even possible to see Pilsdon Pen, the second highest point in Dorset; the highest, Lewesdon Hill, is also visible.